bhushantbn/job_schedular/README.md

 ---

 ## 📌 Features
-- Automatically runs every day at 12 noon IST.
+- Automatically runs every day every 8 hours IST.
 - Searches for latest job postings using RapidAPI.
 - Sends results directly to your email.
 - Fully serverless — runs on GitHub Actions (no need to keep PC on).